 There are no plans to close other locations of the Superior Court of Mendocino County, including the Ten Mile Branch Court in Fort Bragg, the Round Valley Branch in Covelo, and the Arena Branch in Point Arena.

 Was renovation considered before the plan to build a new courthouse was decided on?

 Mendocino County retains ownership of the Mendocino Courthouse, so any renovations would involve expense to the county as well as the state.
-The Judicial Council reviewed the building and determined that it was not feasible to renovate it.
+Renovation of the existing courthouse was investigated by the Judicial Council, but the existing building is in such a poor physical condition, with severe safety issues, that renovation was deemed infeasible.
 There is also no room to expand the building on the existing site.

 Who is the Judicial Council, and why are they managing this project?

 The Judicial Council is the policymaking body for the California court system, including the trial courts, known as Superior Courts, based in each county.
 Among other responsibilities, the council through its Capital Program office is responsible for planning, acquisition, design, renovation, and construction of court facilities.
 The new courthouse will be owned by the judicial branch.

 How has the local community had input regarding the courthouse project?

 The California Environmental Quality Act (CEQA) process included a number of opportunities for community input on the project, including: